-As of March 31, 2012, our cash, cash equivalents and marketable securities, which consisted of corporate debt securities, U.S. Treasury and government agency securities and commercial paper totaled \$978.7 million.
+As of March 31, 2013, our cash, cash equivalents and marketable securities, which consisted of corporate debt securities, U.S. Treasury and government agency securities and commercial paper, totaled \$1.1 billion.
 We place our cash investments in instruments that meet high quality credit standards, as specified in our investment policy.
 Our investment policy also limits the amount of our credit exposure to any one issue or issuer and seeks to manage these assets to achieve our goals of preserving principal, maintaining adequate liquidity at all times, and maximizing returns subject to our investment policy.

-Net cash provided by operating activities was \$92.5 million for the three months ended March 31, 2012, compared to \$88.5 million for the three months ended March 31, 2011.
-The increase in cash provided by operating activities for the three months ended March 31, 2012 as compared to the same period in 2011 was primarily due to an increase in depreciation and amortization of intangible assets, an increase in stock based compensation and a reduction in cash used in working capital, partially offset by a decrease in net income and an increase in excess tax benefits of stock-based compensation.
-We expect that cash provided by operating activities will continue to increase due to an expected increase in cash collections related to anticipated higher revenues, partially offset by an anticipated increase in operating expenses that require cash outlays such as salaries and commissions.
+Net cash provided by operating activities was \$103.0 million for the three months ended March 31, 2013, compared to \$92.5 million for the three months ended March 31, 2012.
+The increase in cash provided by operating activities for the three months ended March 31, 2013 as compared to the same period in 2012 was primarily due to an increase in net income, a decrease in excess tax benefits from stock-based compensation and an increase in accrued taxes, partially offset by an increase in accounts receivable and prepaid expenses.
+We expect that cash provided by operating activities will increase due to an expected increase in cash collections related to anticipated higher revenues, partially offset by an anticipated increase in operating expenses that require cash outlays such as salaries and commissions.

-Net cash used in investing activities was \$498.2 million for the three months ended March 31, 2012, compared to \$74.5 million of net cash used in investing activities for the three months ended March 31, 2011.
-Cash used in investing activities for the three months ended March 31, 2012 reflects cash paid for the acquisitions of Blaze and Cotendo of \$291.6 million, net of cash received and purchases of property and equipment of \$43.3 million, including \$12.9 million related to the capitalization of internal-use software development costs.
-Cash used in investing activities for the three months ended March 31, 2012 also reflects net purchases of short- and long-term marketable securities of \$163.2 million.
-Cash used in investing activities for the three months ended March 31, 2011 reflects net purchases of short- and long-term marketable securities of \$28.3 million and purchases of property and equipment of \$46.2 million, including \$10.6 million related to the capitalization of internal-use software development costs.
-For 2012, we expect total capital expenditures, a component of cash used in investing activities, to be approximately 13% to 16% of total revenues for the year, which reflects our plan to continue expansion of our network capacity to meet expected future traffic growth.
+Net cash used in investing activities was \$86.9 million for the three months ended March 31, 2013, compared to \$498.2 million for the three months ended March 31, 2012.
+Cash used in investing activities for the three months ended March 31, 2013 reflects cash paid for purchases of marketable securities of \$145.4 million and purchases of property and equipment of \$63.5 million, including \$17.0 million related to the capitalization of internal-use software development costs.
+Amounts attributable to these purchases were offset, in part, by proceeds from sales and maturities of short- and long-term marketable securities of \$121.7 million.
+Cash used in investing activities for the three months ended March 31, 2012 reflects cash paid for the acquisitions of Blaze and Cotendo of \$291.6 million, net of cash received, purchases of marketable securities of \$280.6 million and purchases of property and equipment of \$43.3 million, including \$12.9 million related to the capitalization of internal-use software development costs.
+Amounts attributable to these purchases and investments were offset, in part, by proceeds from sales and maturities of short- and long-term marketable securities of \$117.4 million.
+For 2013, we expect total capital expenditures, a component of cash used in investing activities, to increase slightly as a percent of revenue as compared to 2012.
 We expect to fund such capital expenditures through cash generated from operations.